Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Introduction

 Porayko and Postnov \cite{PhysRevD.90.062008} gave upper limits for the FDM with the Bayesian analysis using the NANOGrav 5-year Data Set.
 Moreover, Porayko et al. \cite{Porayko:2018sfa} gave upper limits for the FDM with the Bayesian and the Frequentist analyses using the PPTA 12-year Data Set.
 In this article, following the previous articles, we search for the FDM by the Bayesian analysis in the time domain using the NANOGrav 11-year Data Set.
 We quantitatively investigate whether the ultralight scalar dark matter is detectable or not using the Bayesian model selection approach.
 We clarify the prior dependence of constraints on the amplitude of the FDM and obtain three times stronger constraints on the amplitude of the FDM in the frequency range from $10^{-8.34}$ to $10^{-8.19}\,{ \rm Hz}$.
 We also discuss how the results of Bayesian analysis depend on the the solar system ephemeris noise in the model describing the observation data.

 This article is organized as follows.
 In Section \ref{sec:FDM Signal} we describe a model of FDM signal.
 In Section \ref{sec:Bayesian Parameter Estimation and Model Comparison} we briefly review the Bayesian statistics, and explain how to use it for our analysis.
 In Section \ref{sec:Bayesian analysis in the time domain} we describe the model, the data, and the function used in the Bayesian analysis.
 In Section \ref{sec:Markov chain Monte Carlo simulation} we briefly review the MCMC simulation.
 In Section \ref{sec:Pre-analysis} we describe the analysis of the white noise that is performed before the main analysis.
 In Section \ref{sec:Results} we summarize the results of Bayesian analysis using NANOGrav 11-year data set.
-In particular, we show no evidence of the FDM is obtained and instead we give an upper limit on the amplitude of the FDM.
 The last Section is devoted to conclusion.
-In Appendix \ref{sec:Simulated Signal} we describe how accurately the FDM signal can be detected by the Bayesian analysis using simulated signals.
-In this article, we will use the units $c=\hbar=1$.